Business vs. personal credit cards: How they compare

 While you could add a trusted authorized user to a personal credit card, employee cards offer more control over your business finances.

-- Separate your business expenses: A business credit card may help you organize your expenses.
+- Separate your business and personal expenses: A business credit card may help you organize your expenses.
 It could make it easier to track your spending, categorize your expenses and identify tax-deductible purchases.

 Still comparing business and personal credit cards?
 Here are a few frequently asked questions to consider: